 "Hmmm," Ameliyn thought for a moment.
 "Well, you've always been stronger than all of your peers, so you may be infinitely close to having unlocked your family bloodline.
 Maybe they interacted with each other for Reivyn."
 She shrugged her shoulder helplessly.
 "Yeah, that's what we'll go with."
 She returned her attention to Reivyn.
 "Did you notice any differences with your meridians as compared to what your father told you?"

 "A little, yeah," Reivyn nodded.
 "The main pathways were the same, but there were several side branches and many more intricate smaller paths.
 I just assumed it was personalized for myself, and that everyone had slight deviations."

 "Is there anything else you can think of?"

 Reivyn thought for a moment before remembering one final point.
-"It's labelled as 'Unknown Bloodline' by the System."
+"It's labeled as 'Unknown Bloodline' by the System."

 "Well, that settles it, then," Ameliyn said.
 "Your bloodline is slightly different.
 There could be many reasons for it, and it's not unheard of, but none of that is really important.
 The main thing is that bloodlines all work in a similar way, so our experience will still help you.